Straxite/FlowFiles/README.md

 Hieeee!
 Alex here..
 Sooo, this repo is my Hyprland rice and i hope that you all love this..
 As of now i have not included any 'install.sh' file but i will include it as soon as possible, to get the whole setup working, clone this repo and manually paste files to '.config' directory..
 Thank You for visiting..
-Love you yall!!
+Love you yall !!

 Put the .local file in HOME directory and the .zshrc file in .config